XimeraProject/ximeraFirstSteps/README.md

 ### Installing Docker

 Docker is necessary for online deployment.
 It allows us to choose which **version** of software we use.
 Moreover, it allows us to rapidly test updates and revert back (if necessary) very easily.
-Our Docker containers contain LaTeX, so if one is willing to work excusively in Docker, they do not need to install LaTeX.
+Our Docker containers contain LaTeX, so if one is willing to work exclusively in Docker, they do not need to install LaTeX.

 If you start Docker, accept the license and accept recommendations.
 Once it asks you to sign in, just "Continue Without Signing In."
 You may choose to do the survey if you like.
 Once you finish this, you will see a "Engine running" at the bottom left hand corner of the screen.